OnlySlides/Active-Directory-Project/README.md

 <br/>
 <br/>

-For my own experience, I wanted to try brute forcing on jsmith's account if events will show up quickly in Splunk (earlier brute force waas on user tsmith).
+For my own experience, I wanted to try brute forcing on jsmith's account if events will show up quickly in Splunk (earlier brute force was on user tsmith).
 Events show up quickly on Splunk (47 events to 78 in a few minutes). <br/>

 Same hydra command as earlier except user is jsmith; command "hydra -t 1 -V -f -l jsmith -P passwords.txt rdp://192.168.10.100/32" > Navigate to Splunk > Splunk query "index=endpoint jsmith" > results in Splunk show EventCode of 4625 indicating a failed logon attempt :thumbsup:.
 <p align="center">